pietheinstrengholt/synapse-lab/module03/module03.md

     ![Tigger pipeline](../module03/screen17.png)

-18. Find your Parquet files, click Select Top 100 and validate the results.
+18. Go to data on the left.
+Find your storage account and navigate to your bronze layer, where you should be able to find your Parquet files.
+Click Select Top 100 and validate the results.

     ![Select top 100](../module03/screen18.png)